 - Enhance the size of breasts using inflatable implants filled with saline or silicone gel

 - Side Effects

 - Temporary soreness, swelling, change in nipple sensation, bruising.
-Breast sensitive to stimulation for a few weeks.
+Breast sensitivity to stimulation for a few weeks.

 - Back to work: a few days.
 Physical contact with breasts: 3 to 4 weeks.
 Fading of scars: several months to a year or more.